-If you are interested in using science to understand and predict the behaviour of the Earth’s atmosphere – and to investigate the key challenges facing our time, such as atmospheric pollution, climate change and severe weather – then this degree is for you.
+If you want to use science to understand and predict the behaviour of the Earth’s atmosphere – and to investigate the key challenges facing our time, such as atmospheric pollution, climate change and severe weather – then the MEnv, BSc Meteorology and Climate Science degree is for you.

 The demand for knowledge and practical skills in atmospheric science is increasing.
 At Leeds you’ll develop a broad range of tools to tackle critical environmental issues right from the start.

 Traditional meteorology courses take a very theoretical approach, but our course is unique.
 We combine theory with practice, so you can build a strong understanding of the processes in the atmosphere and then put that knowledge to test in the real world.